openvinotoolkit/openvino/docs/nGraph_DG/nGraphTransformation.md

 and is located in the `inference-engine/src/transformations` directory.

 Transformations root directory contains two folders:
-* `ngraph_ops` - Contains legacy opset operations needed for nGraph to CNNNetwork conversion.
+* `ngraph_ops` - Contains internal opset operations that are common for plugins.
-> **NOTE**: This operation is prohibited inside new plugins until they are not moved to a separate directory with allowed operations.
 * `transformations` - Includes all transformations, utils, runtime info attributes, and pass managers.

-> **NOTE**: Do not use transformation that belongs to `ngraph::pass::ConvertOpSet1ToLegacy` transformations until they are not moved to a separate directory with allowed transformations.
+All internal operations and transformations located inside the [Transformation Library](group__ie__transformation__api.html) can be used inside plugins.
+All legacy operations and transformations were moved to a legacy library and are not recommended to be used.

 ### Transformation Flow Layers
 Transformation flow in the transformation library has several layers: